Debt Consolidation Explained: How It Works and Who Should Consider It

 Debt consolidation is effective when it reduces repayment complexity and interest burden without increasing new debt.

-It works best for borrowers who maintain disciplined repayment behaviour and avoid adding new liabilities after consolidation.
 When used responsibly, it improves repayment visibility and long-term financial stability.

 Final Thoughts

 Consolidating your debts can be useful as it offers simplicity, possible interest savings, and a more structured repayment process.
-With the help of online tools and instant loan apps like Kissht, the process is now more accessible than ever
+With the help of online tools and instant loan apps like Kissht, the process is now more accessible than ever.

-But remember: consolidation is the beginning of financial discipline, not the end.
+Important Reminder: Consolidation is the beginning of financial discipline, not the end.

 Can I consolidate all types of debt?